factor1/nifty-nav/src/README.md

 ## Nifty Nav Features ##
 ### Closing the panel with Nav Items ###
 You can choose to close the nav when clicking on the navigation items in the nav panel.
-Just place `nifty-nav-item` on the `li` or `a` element.
+Just place a class of `nifty-nav-item` on the `li` or `a` element.
 This can be useful for single page layouts.
 For example:

 ```html